Youth Workforce Programs Step Up to Meet the Needs of Young Adults During COVID-19

 Providing meaningful work experience while ensuring participants’ safety.
 With the onset of COVID-19, most program participants’ work experiences were suspended.
 In an effort to still create a meaningful learning experience for participants, NPower designed a mock internship program in which program participants are assigned a real-world challenge and develop solutions that they present to corporate partners.
 During the internship, participants meet 30 minutes per day with a corporate supervisor and on a regular basis with a volunteer career coach for professional development support.
 Genesys Works also provided students whose internships were suspended with an earn and learn opportunity.
 They were given options to participate in online learning resources to continue to build out their skillsets, while still earning their internship wage.
 Genesys Works utilized LinkedIn Learning, Salesforce Trailhead and Coursera to ensure students could continue their professional development.

 In instances where employer partners (i.e., those who host students as interns or workers) are reopening businesses, our partners are facing difficult decisions about whether to allow program participants to restart their work experiences.
-Youth workforce programs want young people to gain job experience, but they worry that allowing young people to return to on-site placements puts their health and safety at risk.
+Youth workforce skills training programs want young people to gain job experience, but they worry that allowing young people to return to on-site placements puts their health and safety at risk.
 Urban Alliance decided to follow the school district’s policy when determining whether young people should return to their internship placements.
 The rationale was that if teachers and students aren’t returning to school, they can’t ask their participants to return to their internships.
-Other youth workforce programs, like Genesys Works and NPower, are having conversations with program participants to gauge their comfort returning to work and following local government policies.
+Other youth workforce skills training programs, like Genesys Works and NPower, are having conversations with program participants to gauge their comfort returning to work and following local government policies.

 Preparing participants for virtual work.
 As the world has gone virtual, our youth workforce partners have been preparing participants for virtual work.
 NPower is teaching virtual project management as a skill, virtual interviewing etiquette and best practices for attire and executive presence on a video conference.
 They recently invited a panelist to talk with students about “a day in the life of a remote worker.”
 Urban Alliance is still using mentors to conduct mock interviews with students virtually, and STRIVE International, a job training and career development nonprofit with partners across the country, continues to offer a series of virtual credentials for jobs in food safety, retail and construction.
 These sectors are among those most affected by the COVID-19 pandemic, so while the virtual credentials continue to be offered, transitioning youth from the credentialing program to employment has been challenging.
 STRIVE International is exploring how to build the credentialing programs’ learning objectives—e.g., a focus on customer service, professional look and employabilty, technology and time management, and effective communication and accountability—into STRIVE’s young adult programming.
 Genesys Works moved their in-person skills training component to a completely virtual platform and added modules to address remote working conditions to better equip students for remote internships in the fall.
 The added benefit was that it provided more opportunity for collaboration – members of national staff, as well as leaders from their partner companies, are able to join the local classes more easily and bring diverse perspectives and experiences to the sessions.